-484 ENGINEERING 1: TECHNICAL DRAWING AND DESIGN
+484 ENGINEERING 1: TECHNICAL DRAWING AND DESIGN 2.5 credits/every other day

 This course involves an introductory experience in technical drawing as a tool of technical communication.
 Primary emphases are on development of basic drafting skills, visualization and solving graphical problems.
 Students will explore architectural concepts as well as mechanical drawings.
 This course will also introduce students to the engineering design process, and explore multiple topics in the world of engineering, including electronics, manufacturing, and physical computing.
 This course is open to all students.